waterreedshimmer/dolitiers/README.md

 - sudo chown -R root:root /var/www/html/dolitiers/doc/images
 - sudo chown -R root:root /var/www/html/dolitiers/htdocs/theme/
 - Installation advices:
+- It's important to create dolitiers database, to separate its data from your dolibarr database.
 - New database > dolitiers + utf8_general_ci
 - PhpMyAdmin > User Accounts > Add user account new user
 - database: dolitiers > Privilèges : Edit Privilèges > database > Database Specific Privileges for new user
-- Install as usual
+- Install as usual and add new user (same as created) at the end of installation.
-- Make sure default database is dolitiers
+- Make sure default database is dolitiers !
+Important.
-- Make sure default user folder is different from your first dolibarr
+- Make sure default user folder is different from your first dolibarr !
+Important.
 - Like that you can take care if ever you need of other business sales and keep both Dolibarr and Dolitiers without confusion.